 The German Rectors’ Conference (HRK) works together closely with a large number of partner organizations in both the United States and Canada.

-Furthering exchange on current issues in higher education, the HRK meets with representatives of the American Council on Education (ACE) and the Association of American Universities (AUU).
+Furthering exchange on current issues in higher education, the HRK meets with representatives of the American Council on Education (ACE).
 Reflecting its dedication to the transatlantic partnership, the HRK also has a seat on the board of the German-American Fulbright Commission.

 As an associated member, the HRK also participates in the annual convention of the GAIN-network.
 GAIN is the German Academic International Network.
 The convention takes place each September and is held in either Boston or San Francisco.